 On 1 September 2019 Państwowa Wyższa Szkoła Zawodowa im.
 Szymona Szymonowica w Zamościu changed its name to Uczelnia Państwowa im.
 Szymona Szymonowica w Zamościu.

-At present, there are five teaching and research departments: Department of Social Sciences, Department of the Humanities, Department of Tourism and Leisure, Department of Economics, Department of Technology and Life Sciences.
+At present, there are three teaching and research departments: Department of Humanities and Medicine, Department of Social and Economic Sciences, Department of Technology and Information Technology

 The school’s mission is to offer its students high-level education, both in terms of their knowledge and professional skills, with their future careers in mind.

 The school’s authorities do their best to ensure high teaching standards by employing academics recognised in Poland and abroad, as well as co-operating with large research centres and companies.

 The State School of Higher Education is also a VEC examination centre.